alanalyussef/alanalyussef.github.io/research.md

 to this pattern as over-ideologization.
 The findings suggest that LLMs can substantially reduce the costs of political coding and may serve as useful assistants in the production of democratic information goods.
 However, they remain imperfect substitutes for expert judgment because they systematically under-recognize political ambiguity.

+#### Coding alone: AI and The Unravelling of Collaborative Networks.
+[Research in progress]
+Alan Al Yussef